 8.5 Users are advised that messages in discussion forums, including deleted messages, can be archived and can be retrieved.
 In addition, an Internet firewall automatically checks all data moving between the local area network and the Internet and logs the sending and receiving destinations.

-9.1 Each user shall be required to use and maintain passwords and shall be required to provide such passwords to the designated District administrator, including giving notice of any password changes.
-The users must take precautions to maintain the secrecy of their password so that other users will not be able to utilize that password for any purpose.
-If a user suspects that someone has discovered the user’s password, the user should change the password immediately and provide the updated password to the designated District administrator.
+9.1 Each user shall be required to use and maintain personal passwords.
+Users should never share their passwords with anyone.
+The user must take precautions to maintain the secrecy of their passwords so that other users will not be able to utilize that password for any purpose.
+If a user suspects that someone has discovered the user's password, the user should change the password immediately.
 Users are responsible for all activity under their accounts.

 10.1 Failure to observe these guidelines may subject users to termination of their accounts.
 The use of Internet is a privilege, not a right, and inappropriate use may result in a cancellation of those privileges.
 The district will notify school or organization administrators of any inappropriate activities by the users.
 It will also advise law enforcement agencies of illegal activities and will cooperate fully with local, state, and/or federal officials in any investigation related to illegal activities.